-Employment Contracts
+Employment and Services Contracts

-Effective January 13, 2011, the Company entered into an employment contract with Ian M. MacNeily, the former Chief Financial Officer and Executive Vice President of the Company; and effective July 20, 2010, the Company entered into an employment contract with James D. Excell, the former President and Chief Executive Officer of the Company (the "Named Executives").
+Effective January 13, 2011, the Company entered into an employment contract with Ian M. MacNeily, the former Chief Financial Officer and Executive Vice President of the Company until March 31, 2014; effective August 7, 2014, the Company entered into an agreement with Venturex Consulting and Jeannine P.M.
+Webb (principal of Venturex Consulting), the Chief Financial Officer of the Company, which agreement was amended on February 16, 2015 to include the services of Secretary; effective July 20, 2010, the Company entered into an employment contract with James D. Excell, the President and Chief Executive Officer of the Company until January 31, 2014; and, effective February 1, 2014, the Company entered into an agreement with Michael D. McInnis, the, the Chairman, President and Chief Executive Officer of the Company (collectively, the "Named Executives").

 By way of an agreement dated effective July 20, 2010 between the Company and James D. Excell, Mr. Excell was appointed President and Chief Executive Officer of the Company at an annual salary of \$300,000.
 Mr. Excell was expected to contribute 100% of his working time to his duties as President and Chief Executive Officer of the Company.
 Effective October 1, 2013, Mr. Excell's salary was voluntarily reduced by 50% to preserve the cash resources of the Company.
-Mr. Excell resigned as a director, President and CEO of the Company effective February 1, 2014 and currently is an independent consultant to the Company.
+Mr. Excell resigned as a director, President and CEO of the Company effective February 1, 2014

 By way of an agreement dated effective January 13, 2011 between the Company and Ian M. MacNeily, Mr. MacNeily's position as Executive Vice President and Chief Financial Officer of the Company was affirmed at an annual salary of \$236,000.
 Mr. MacNeily was expected to contribute approximately 100% of his working time to his duties as Chief Financial Officer of the Company.
 Effective October 1, 2013, Mr. MacNeily's salary was voluntarily reduced by 50% to preserve the cash resources of the Company.
-Mr. MacNeily resigned as Executive Vice President and Chief Financial Officer of the Company effective March 31, 2014 and currently is an independent consultant to the Company on a per diem basis.
+Mr. MacNeily resigned as Executive Vice President and Chief Financial Officer of the Company effective March 31, 2014 and remained as an independent consultant to the Company until August 7, 2014.